SahibKazimli/dev-sahib/README.md

 There's recently been growing concerns of making API calls to model-providers considering data security, ownership, downtime and cost.

 At the same time we've seen growth of agentic AI solutions in the tech market.
-The study “Small Language Models are the Future of Agentic AI”, Peter Belcak et al. (NVIDIA Research & Georgia Tech) advocates clearly for the use of smaller LLMs in agentic tasks.
+The study "Small Language Models are the Future of Agentic AI", Peter Belcak et al. (NVIDIA Research & Georgia Tech) advocates clearly for the use of smaller LLMs in agentic tasks.
 This is a perfect setup for an agentic REST solution of an agent that I can deploy on my own wherever required in the future to perform RAG, web-search, sentiment analysis and more.
   Link: https://arxiv.org/abs/2506.02153